calaveraInfo/bt-keyboard/README.md

-# bt-keyboard
+# Single-hand-held bluetooth thumb keyboard

-Single-hand-held bluetooth thumb keyboard
+Because you've always wanted to use Vim in Tmux on your mobile, right?